MicrosoftDocs/memdocs/memdocs/intune/protect/software-updates-macos.md

 # Manage macOS software update policies in Intune

-You can use Microsoft Intune to manage software updates for macOS devices that enrolled via ADE *only*:
+You can use Microsoft Intune to manage software updates for macOS devices that enrolled via Automated Device Enrollment (ADE) *only*:

 - [Automated Device Enrollment (ADE)](https://deploy.apple.com/) (using either Apple Business Manager, or Apple School Manager)